-&lt;sup>12 GICS, the Global Industry Classification Standard, jointly developed by MSCI Inc. and S&P Global.
+$^{^{12}}$ GICS, the Global Industry Classification Standard, jointly developed by MSCI Inc. and S&P Global.

-&lt;sup>13 In case there are countries in the parent index which weigh less than 2.5% in the parent index then for such countries the active country upper bound of +5% is not applicable.
+13 In case there are countries in the parent index which weigh less than 2.5% in the parent index then for such countries the active country upper bound of +5% is not applicable.
 When a country weighs less than 2.5% in parent index then the upper bound of country weight in the Index is set at three times of the country's weight in parent index.

+16 One Way Turnover in May Index Reviews and Base Resets as detailed in Appendix V 10%

-18 Common Factor Risk Aversion 0.0075 19 Specific Risk Aversion 0.075
+17 Common Factor Risk Aversion 0.0075

+18 Specific Risk Aversion 0.075